Erica Schwartz (politician)

 Erica Schwartz is an American politician serving since 2025 as a member of the Minnesota House of Representatives.
 A member of the Republican Party, Schwartz represents District 18A in south-central Minnesota, encompassing Nicollet County and parts of Blue Earth and Le Sueur Counties.
-She serves as the vice chair of the Higher Education Finance and Policy Committee for the 2025-2026 legislative session.
-She also works at a gas station her husband's family owns.

 Early life, education and career

 Erica Schwartz is Mexican-American.
 She grew up in southern California.
 When she was 15, she moved to Gaylord, Minnesota.
 She went to Sibley East High School, and experienced some culture shock in her first year, but became more comfortable in rural southern Minnesota with time.
 She was diagnosed with a brain tumor during her senior year of high school.
 After high school, she moved to Nicollet, Minnesota.

 When Schwartz was 25, her fiancé, Zack Smith, a recently returned Marine veteran, was killed in a car crash.
 She was pregnant at the time of his death and was a single mother until her marriage.
 She worked multiple jobs to support her child, including factory jobs at Taylor Corporation in North Mankato and Schmidt’s Meat Market in Nicollet.

 She received an associate degree from South Central College in 2019.